 Despite adoring the dish, for years I have held off on making it at home.
 I mean, all that stirring?
 Who has the time?!

 Well, after planting my garden last night, inspiration struck.
 I’m an immediate gratification kind of person, but I realized the rewards of a garden are anything but.
 A little patience, persistence, and dedication is necessary to get my happy ending, which is what I’d need to enjoy delicious, Lighter Spring Risotto.

 True, Lighter Spring Risotto, highlighting fresh spring peas & asparagus, involves a solid 20 minutes of stirring to achieve that classic, creamy risotto texture, but it doesn’t need extra butter and fat at the end to make it rich and satisfying.
 I’ll show you!

-Start the Lighter Spring Risotto by heating up 4 cups vegetable broth.
+Start by heating 4 cups vegetable broth.
 Since you’ll be ladling the broth into the risotto to cook the rice, you want it nice and hot so it doesn’t slow down the cooking process.

 I brought the broth up to a boil, then popped a lid on top and turned the heat down to low.

 Next, saute 1 shallot, 1 garlic clove and 1 cup sliced mushrooms in 2 teaspoons each butter and extra virgin olive oil, until the shallots and mushrooms are tender, about 4 minutes.

 Then add in the Arborio Rice.